Mechdriver/zbehnke-personal-site/README.md

+This is now deprecated.
+The new version of this project is [here](https://github.com/Mechdriver/zbehnke-serverless-personal-site).

 # Overview of Behnke.codes
 Live site is at [Behnke.codes](https://behnke.codes).
 I used this project to become familiar with building a website from scratch.